bierproductie/management/project_proposal/project_proposal.md

 ### Aim
 This project aims to offer an interactive web interface for monitoring, controlling and adjusting the brewery machine.
-This is done by having the web interface interacting with an API that connects to a client that controls the machine through an OPC-UA server connection and stores relevant data in a database.
+This is done by having the web interface interacting with a REST API that connects to a client that controls the machine through an OPC-UA server connection and stores relevant data in a database.

 ### Stakeholders